Hideyoshi-Kinoshita/Hideyoshi-StarWars-Music-Player/README.md

 # Features & Improvements:
 - Enhanced LUA Code
-    - No Longer using Sound.Play(DIRECTORY) instead creating actual Music Bases on GMOD using Sound.Add.
     - For Loops became a thing
     - Ability to Stop Music without using a Networked RunConsoleCommand("stopsound") allowing more then one music player to be used at a time (If not using Global Setting)
-    - Altered CSoundPatch:Play to Sound.Play to allow Staff to Control Pitch Volume and Level.
+    - Altered CSoundPatch:Play to CSoundPatch:PlayEX to allow Staff to Control Pitch Volume and Level.
     - Made the Derma Interface compatible with displays that are not 1920x1080
     - Using CSoundPatch for Global Music - Begone Net Message Broadcast
+    - Stopped using Entity:EmitSound and the entirety of the Sound Library in favour for the CSoundPatch Library and CSoundPatch3D
 - 3D2D Interface to allow Staff to better view the current music being emitted from the music player.
 Via the 3D2D Interface Staff can:
     - View the Current Song that is playing.
     - Stop (Not Pause) the current song